kevinledev/stack-overclone/README.md

 * CSS

 ## Code Highlights
 Stack Overclone contains some features that improve from Stack Overflow's current user experience.
 On the real Stack Overflow site, to edit your question, Stack Overflow takes you to a separate page.
-Here, I decided to add the edit form directly on the page to improve the user experience.
+Here, I've added the edit form directly on the page to improve the user experience.

 ```  toggleEditQuestion() {
     this.state.editingQuestion